 I just type the task and send it to Tasks.txt (or any of my other lists).

 Dropbox → 1Writer

-FoldingText doesn’t have a mobile version, so I use 1Writer to view and complete tasks on my phone — especially useful for the grocery list.
+FoldingText doesn’t have a mobile app, so I use 1Writer instead — especially useful for the grocery list.